 Selecting Methods and Equipment

 Micro-Deval is an abrasion loss test carried out on fine or coarse aggregate samples that are partially submerged in water.
 The Micro-Deval Apparatus is essentially a ball mill using stainless steel jars positioned on a roller mechanism.
 Samples, with water and an abrasive charge of steel balls, are placed in the jars and then rotated for a prescribed time at a specified speed.
-The samples and ball charge are considerably smaller than those used in the LA abrasion methods and are not subjected to significant impact forces.
-Results of the test are more focused on durability and abrasion resistance.
+The samples and the ball charge are considerably smaller than those used in the LA abrasion methods and are not subjected to significant impact forces.
+The results of the test are more focused on durability and abrasion resistance.
 ASTM methods for testing coarse and fine aggregates are found in D6928 and D7428.
 Other variations of the test occur with AASHTO T 327, Texas DOT Tex-461-Aon, and Ontario LS-618.
-Popularity of the Micro-Deval test has increased in recent years because of its accuracy and repeatability, as well as convenience and the smaller scale of the apparatus.
+The popularity of the Micro-Deval test has increased in recent years because of its accuracy and repeatability, as well as convenience and the smaller scale of the apparatus.
 European test standard EN 1097-1 refers to an unrelated Micro-Deval apparatus that is substantially different than the one described here.
 For further information regarding this test, read our blog post Micro-Deval Test Method - Aggregate Abrasion Testing.